 If you don't see any of these markings on your current driver's license or state ID, you have a standard ID, not a REAL ID.
 You'll need to check with your state's DMV for their process of upgrading your ID.

-Fortunately, even if you don't have a REAL ID by May 7th — or whenever the TSA actually starts enforcing the requirement — there are still a number of ways to travel without this particular form of identification.
+Fortunately, even if you don't have a state-issued REAL ID, there are still a number of ways to travel without this particular form of identification.

 First, a U.S. passport can always be used as valid ID at a TSA checkpoint, and you don't need to be traveling internationally.
 Even a U.S. passport card will work.
 So if you have either, just make sure to pop it into your carry-on bag and present it at security instead of your state ID.